Generative AI and Sales Productivity: Field Experiments in Online Retail: Main Results

 Finally, we aggregate the annualized estimates across the four workflows to obtain the total annual incremental value per consumer attributable to GenAI (see ``Total'' in Column 3).
 This aggregation assumes that effects across workflows are linearly additive and abstracts from potential cross-workflow interactions, such as cannibalization across touchpoints or expansion through synergies.
-Based on the four GenAI applications with positive sales effects, we estimate an annual incremental value of up to \$4.96 per consumer, which decreases to \$4.63 when using the lower-bound estimate from the Pre-sale Service Chatbot experiment.
-These effects represent roughly 5.5-6\% of the per-user revenue growth observed in global e-commerce between 2023 and 2024 \citep{statista2025}, highlighting the economic significance of these gains relative to broader industry trends. \\
+Based on the four GenAI applications with positive sales effects, we estimate an annual incremental value of up to \$5.18 per consumer when using the upper-bound estimates from the Marketing Push experiment (implied full-exposure effect) and the Pre-sale Service Chatbot (no service vs. GenAI assistance), and \$4.63 per consumer when using the lower-bound estimates from these experiments (Pre-sale Service Chatbot: human agents vs. GenAI assistance equipped with human escalation; Marketing Push: ITT effect with partial exposure).
+These effects represent roughly 5.5--6.2\% of the per-user revenue growth observed in global e-commerce between 2023 and 2024 \citep{statista2025}, highlighting the economic significance of these gains relative to broader industry trends.\\

-It is worth noting that these estimates capture only a partial and time-dependent view of the firm’s efforts to scale up GenAI across workflows.
+It is worth noting that these estimates capture only a partial and early-stage view of the firm’s efforts to scale up GenAI across workflows.
 While in 2023 the platform applied GenAI to only a handful of workflows, by 2024 it was deployed in more than 40 applications and by 2025 in over 60.
-This rapid expansion is also reflected in the growth of API calls to the platform's GenAI tools: in mid-2024, AI-related API requests averaged over 50 million per day, rising to more than 1 billion per day by mid-2025—a twentyfold increase.
+This rapid expansion is also reflected in the growth of API calls to the platform's GenAI tools: in mid-2024, AI-related API requests averaged over 50 million per day, rising to more than 1 billion per day by mid-2025, representing a twentyfold increase.
 Hence, our point estimates should be interpreted with caution and in light of these rapid adoption trends, which nonetheless indicate that the firm anticipates substantial value from GenAI.\\

 Taken together, these results reveal sizable gains in targeted workflows and measurable contributions to overall platform sales, with substantial potential as GenAI applications diffuse across use cases and models are further refined for domain-specific tasks.
-This pattern aligns with \citet{acemoglu2025simple}, who emphasize that the aggregate productivity effects of new general-purpose technologies materialize gradually as complementary investments and organizational adaptations accumulate.
+This pattern aligns with the view that the aggregate productivity effects of new general-purpose technologies materialize gradually as complementary investments and organizational adaptations accumulate (e.g., \cite{acemoglu2025simple}).